pkmurphy85/Self-Driving-Car-NanoDegree-Term1-Finding-Lane-Lines/README.md

 # **Finding Lane Lines on the Road**

+File/directory descriptions:

+examples - examples images and videos

+output_images - image outputs at different stages of pipeline

+test_images - images to test pipeline on

+test_videos - videos to test pipeline on

+test_videos_output - video output from pipeline

+video_thumbnails - video thumbnails used in writeup

+P1.ipynb - jupyter notebook with project code

+instructions.md - project instructions

+When we drive, we use our eyes to decide where to go.
+The lines on the road that show us where the lanes are act as our constant reference for where to steer the vehicle.
+Naturally, one of the first things we would like to do in developing a self-driving car is to automatically detect lane lines using an algorithm.

+In this project you will detect lane lines in images using Python and OpenCV.
+OpenCV means "Open-Source Computer Vision", which is a package that has many useful tools for analyzing images.

 The goals / steps of this project are the following:
 * Make a pipeline that finds lane lines on the road
 * Reflect on your work in a written report